lappemic/zsh-setup-script/README.md

 4. **Configures ZSH for all users**
    - Installs Oh-My-ZSH for each user with a valid home directory
-   - Installs and enables plugins: zsh-autosuggestions, zsh-syntax-highlighting, and fzf (if available)
+   - Installs and enables plugins: zsh-autosuggestions and fzf (if available)
    - Adds an alias `v` for quick Vim access
    - Sets ZSH as the default shell for each user
    - Configures proper permissions for all files